statamic/docs/content/collections/docs/conditional-fields.md

 ## Field Context

-By default, conditions are performed against values in current level of `fields` in your blueprint.
+By default, conditions are performed against values in the current level of `fields` in your blueprint.
 If you need access to values outside of this context (eg. if you are in a replicator, trying to compare against fields outside of the replicator), you can access root VueX store values by prepending your field with `root`:

 ```yaml
 if: